Ethical Research Conduct

 Conflicts of Commitment occur when a Covered Employee’s outside activities compromise or may compromise their ability to meet their university responsibilities.

 Export Controls are federal laws that govern how technology, technical data, technical assistance, and items or materials (from software to satellites and more) are physically or electronically exported, shipped, transmitted, transferred, or shared from the U.S. to foreign countries, persons, or entities.
 These laws protect national security and U.S. foreign policy interests, prevent terrorism and the proliferation of weapons of mass destruction, and preserve U.S. economic competitiveness.

-Society benefits when the best minds from around the world come together to collaboratively create new discoveries and novel solutions that address challenges we face locally, nationally and globally.
+Society benefits when the best minds from around the world come together to collaboratively create new discoveries and novel solutions that address challenges we face locally, nationally, and globally.
 At the same time, international activities come with various risks, which have received heightened attention from federal research sponsors in recent years.
-ORE offers the most current guidance from these agencies, and the expertise and support, to help Iowa State researchers avoid any potential pitfalls of international research collaborations.

 Unmanned Aircraft Systems (UAS)